 previous page back to table of contents next page

 Note that in addition to objects identified by WMOPS, the MPCAT-OBS archive also contains detections of objects found in the NEOWISE single-exposure images via manual recovery.
 The process of identifying these objects and the list of objects found via this method are described in Masiero et al. 2018, AJ, 156, 60.

-Newly discovered objects of interest, like NEOs, comets, and Centaurs, are issued Minor Planet Electronic Circulars (MPECs).
-These often report observations from follow-up observers, in addition to the spacecraft observations.
+Newly discovered objects of interest, like NEOs, comets, and Centaurs, were issued Minor Planet Electronic Circulars (MPECs).
+These often reported observations from follow-up observers, in addition to the spacecraft observations.

+previous page back to table of contents next page